What is the Swiss Museum of Transport?

 There is public transport from the Lucerne main station to the museum.
 You can take:

-- a local train to "Luzern Verkehrshaus" (11 minutes);
+- a local train to the rail station "Luzern Verkehrshaus" (6 or 7 minutes);

 Alternatively, you can walk in about 30 minutes.
-It's a nice stroll along the lakeside promenade.
+It's a nice stroll along the northern lakeside promenade!

 Parking your car at the museum

-There is a parking lot next to the museum along the Lidostrasse.
+There is a parking lot next to the museum on the Lidostrasse.
 On busy days it may fill up quickly.
-We recommend parking your car elsewhere in Lucerne.
+I recommend parking your car elsewhere in Lucerne.
 You can then reach the museum by public transport or on foot.

 Opening dates and hours, timetable info